TuyaAPI/cloud/README.md

 {
   "key": "your-api-key",
   "secret": "your-api-secret"
+  // for new API: add also secret2 and certSign
 }
 ```
 3. Create a file called `dev.js` as a playground.
 Since `dev.js` is in `.gitignore`, it won't be committed.